Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This step is the `condition sine qua non` to interact with the OEF Node, and hence with other OEF agents.
-It is implemented in the :func:`~oef.agents.Agent.connect` method.
+It is implemented in the :func:`~oef.agents.OEFCoreInterface.connect` method.

 .. code-block:: python